 In the last six years, I’ve often been asked by people coming to my yoga classes if I could provide them with a resource for home practice – not a recommendation of books or DVDs from other yoga teachers, but something developed by me, based on the content of the yoga classes they have done with me.
 I started working on a booklet called ‘Take Five’ about three years ago, working as and when possible since then to develop five varied home practice sequences, trial them, type them up, add drawings, ask a trusty guinea-pig to try them out, make revisions, and try them all again myself.
 Even the process of getting quotes for printing and binding has been surprisingly time-consuming.
-It has been an interesting learning experience for me, and I’m delighted I’ve finally managed to complete a final draft of the booklet which should soon be available to folk – some of whom have been waiting patiently for a long time for it!
+It has been an interesting learning experience for me, and I’m delighted I’ve finally managed to complete a the booklet and it will soon be available to folk – some of whom have been waiting patiently for a long time for it!

 I wanted the booklet to be A4, with large enough print to read easily from a bit of a distance, and for it to ‘open flat’… because I’ve spent a lot of time trying to use others’ books as a resource, wedging them open with a heavy wooden block or whatever else I could find to hand, or standing in a pose whilst peering unsuccessfully at the small print down by my mat.

 50 copies of my ‘Take Five’ booklet have been printed by Nairn printers Piccolo Press, with card covers and spiral binding.
 ‘Take Five’ will be available for £10 per booklet – a price I’ve chosen to cover printing costs and the time taken to draw the stick yogis and to arrange quotes/printing… This cost doesn’t pay me in any way for the hours spent developing and typing up the sequences.
 If I wanted to pay myself minimum wage for that, each booklet would cost around £150, which is obviously not viable!